Lewisville Reservoir 2019 Survey Report (PDF 939 KB)

 Inland Fisheries Division – Fort Worth District

-Fish populations in Lewisville Reservoir were surveyed in 2019 using electrofishing and trap netting and in 2020 using gill netting.
-Anglers were surveyed from June 2018 through May 2019 with a creel survey.
-Historical data are presented with the 2019-2020 data for comparison.
+Fish populations in Lewisville Reservoir were surveyed in 2023 using electrofishing, trap netting, and gill netting and in 2024 using gill netting.
+Historical data are presented with the 2023-2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 Lewisville Reservoir is a 29,592-acre impoundment constructed on the Elm Fork of the Trinity River by the U.S. Army Corps of Engineers in 1954 to provide flood control, municipal and industrial water, and recreation.
 Much of Lewisville Reservoir is surrounded by urban development and is 25 miles northwest of Dallas, Texas in Denton County.
 The upper end of the reservoir is experiencing rapid development as well.
 Zebra mussels were discovered in Lewisville in 2012.
 Angler and boat access is adequate.
 There is one handicap specific facility on the reservoir.
+Water levels were variable throughout the sampling period.
 At the time of sampling the fishery habitat was primarily natural shoreline, rocky shoreline, and standing timber.

 Management History